tylim88/FirelordJS/README.md

 ## Upcoming V3

-V3 focus on codebase rewrite, hopefully with further improved code quality, potential contributor will find it easier to work with.
+V3 focus on codebase redesign and rewrite with TS 5.0, hopefully with further improved code quality, potential contributors will find it easier to work with.

 Code Quality Improvements:

-- More extensible type logics.
+- More extensible and simpler type logics.
-- Simpler type logics.
 - Implement latest TS features.
 - Better file and folder structure.
-- Remove trivial APIs.
+- Remove trivial APIs. (ongoing improvement since v2.3)
 - More Tests.
 - Improved Documentation.(ongoing improvement since v2.3.1)

-New Features:
+V3 New Features:

 - Auto narrow to literal type, remove the need to [manually assert as const](https://firelordjs.com/guides/7_const)(Most of this issue was resolved in v2.3.1 and v2.3.2) Turn out [TS 5.0 const type parameter also solved this problem](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0-beta/#const-type-parameters), However, some cases are complicated, example `[[1]] as const` and `[[1] as const]` do not extend each other, and we still need extra logic to handle case like `[[1] as const]`.